muratk5n/thirdwave/en/README.md

 ---

 *Bourne Identity*, the first movie in the series, isn't exactly a post 9/11 movie.
-It was written, filmed 1999/2000, due to delays etc it hit the theathers 2002.
+It was written, filmed 1999/2000, due to delays it hit the theathers 2002.
 That is clear to see in the content; plus the director Liman's father was Senate chief counsel on the Iran-Contra affair, so he was making a movie around that stuff, shady biz, underhanded spycraft etc.

 *The Bourne Supremacy* is different, that's the true post 9/11 version.
 That movie has scenes JB beating up on black people (actually